Last Updated on February 5, 2021 by George

 While not that agreement, it is all only talk.
 What talented person needs to spend his or her time and energy in support of one thing undefined?

-People prefer to understand that they are working to make one thing, not just spinning wheels.
+People prefer to understand that they are working to make a change.

 Profits over people